topkoong/RandomDrinks/README.md

 Make sure that you have `Node` installed on your local machine.

+**Fork** and clone this repository to your machine. https://github.com/topkoong/RandomDrinks

 ### Installing Node

 Download the Node.js source code or a pre-built installer for your platform